romans-adi/bookstore/README.md

 - [x] Redux Toolkit: Redux Toolkit is used for state management, providing a centralized store and enabling predictable state updates.
 - [x] Book Listing: The website allows users to view a list of books with their title, author, and category information.
 - [x] Add Book: Users can add new books to the list by providing the title and author details.
-- [x] Remove Book: The project allows users to remove books from the list, providing a smooth book removal experience.
+- [x] Smooth Book Removal: Users can easily remove books from the list with a smooth removal experience.
-- [x] Category Filtering: Users can filter the book list based on categories.
-Clicking on a category will display only the books belonging to that category.
-Clicking again on the same category will revert the filtering and show all books again.
+- [x] Category Filtering: Books can be filtered based on categories, allowing users to view specific book sets.
+- [x] Progress and Chapter Display: The progress and current chapter of a book are now visually represented.
+ - [x] Accessibility Enhancements: The website has been made more accessible, ensuring a seamless experience for all users.
+ - [x] Responsive Layout: The project now provides a responsive layout, optimized for different screen sizes and devices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>